 The Lord had 16 children.
 He instructed Louis, who became parish priest and lord of Terrebonne, Geneviève appears in the list of students of the Ursulines of Quebec, Joseph died young student at the seminary of Quebec.
 Four girls will become religious: 2 Hospitallers, 1 Ursuline and 1 from the Congrégation Notre-Dame de Montréal.

-René was buried in Rimouski at the age of about 69, the 4 August 1718.
+René was buried in Rimouski, at the age of about 69 years, August 4 1718.
 The lordship, M.-Magdeleine Gagnon survived him 26 years.
 Pierre, the eldest, husband of Marie Trépagnier, became the second lord of Rimouski.

 Alas! the death certificate of Germain's wife was not recorded in our records as those of the ancestors Julien Fortin, Jean Riou, Pierre Rondeau, the Bolduc couple and many others.
 We think it happened between 1687 and 1696.
 Rene left to settle in his lordship, with his family and his old father only.